 6.4.1.
 But why does it have to be consciousness to gain these augmenting effects?

 This question is similar to the one regarding qualia, which has been answered in section 5.4.1.
 The answer in the case of consciousness will be very similar.
 It will be repeated here again with some modifications and in an abridged form.
-(If already content with the answer in section 5.4.1., the reader may just as well skip the next three paragraphs to the next question.)
+(If already content with the answer in section 5.4.1, the reader may just as well skip the next three paragraphs to the next question.)

-This question is similar to the question regarding qualia in section 5.4.2.; the answer in the case of consciousness will also be similar.
+This question is similar to the question regarding qualia in section 5.4.2; the answer in the case of consciousness will also be similar.

-The cerebral cortex has evolved to be a broadly adaptable system that does not depend on fixed hardwiring of neural circuits alone but is also able to make use of information gathering and information processing: gathering encountered information, extracting the essence of each information, storing it, retrieving it, and dealing with it cognitively (i.e. by processes of forming possible scenarios, retrieving experiences in the past, comparing available choices, using rules that have been learned, etc.).
+The cerebral cortex has evolved to be a broadly adaptable system that does not depend on fixed hard wiring of neural circuits alone but is also able to make use of information gathering and information processing: gathering encountered information, extracting the essence of each information, storing it, retrieving it, and dealing with it cognitively (i.e. by processes of forming possible scenarios, retrieving experiences in the past, comparing available choices, using rules that have been learned, etc.).
 But this system requires an integration center that can coordinate signal communications between several cortical areas: those involved in the final-stage perceptions of all external sensations and some internal sensations, cognitive perceptions (of space, time, self, non-self, etc.), other cognitive and executive functions (thinking, recalling past events, planning, deciding, language processing, etc.), emotion, and volitional motor control.
-It can certainly operate without consciousness, as is evident by the fact that the computer and the cerebellum can also do this kind of integrations without consciousness, but as shown at the beginning of this section, the integration center without consciousness has different effects from the one with consciousness, with the one with consciousness has potentials to add something beneficial to the system.
+It can certainly operate without consciousness, as is evident by the fact that the computer and the cerebellum can also do this kind of integrations without consciousness, but as shown at the beginning of this section, the integration center without consciousness has different effects from the one with consciousness, with the one with consciousness having potentials to add something beneficial to the system.
 Thus, creating consciousness in such a vital system, with conscious awareness and experiences of all important mental processes, can yield critical advantages to the organism.
 It can enhance perception, cognition, emotion, memory functions, volitional motor functions, etc. It is likely that, because perceiving the situation in the outside world correctly, analyzing them and forming responses to them effectively, and executing purposive motor movement appropriately are the most crucial mental functions of the being, it is beneficial and advantageous to augment the mental processes that perform these crucial functions with a novel function: consciousness.
-This is why consciousness evolved to occur in these mental processes and this is why some mental processes have consciousness while some do not – consciousness in some mental processes is beneficial and can yield advantages while consciousness in some mental processes is unnecessary and can create disadvantages.
+This is why consciousness evolved to occur in these mental processes and this is why some mental processes have consciousness while some do not – consciousness in some mental processes is beneficial and can yield advantages while consciousness in some mental processes is unnecessary and may create disadvantages.

 6.5.
 The hard problem of consciousness